Alameda & Contra Costa Counties

 Available but not adopted

-• Prevention is easier than reversal — Acting before encryption happens is far more effective than trying to undo it
+• Organizing before encryption is announced is far more effective than trying to reverse it after the fact.

 1

-Every story missed, every incident where police control the narrative—these become evidence for future advocacy.
+Every story missed, every incident where police controlled the narrative—document it.
+That record is the evidence base for legislative and legal challenges.

 2